BioMorphic-Intelligence-Lab/feetech_cpp_lib/readme.md

 ## How to use
 Simply clone the library into your project and include the header file.
 This will give you access to all the public functions.

+The `src/example.cpp` file contains an example moving the servo.
+It can be compiled by calling the convenience script `compile_example.sh` and executed with `./example`.

+You need to follow Feetech's instructions on setting the right ID (default value 1) and Baud rate on the servo.
+These must correspond with the values passed to the driver.

 ## Credits
 This library was heavily inspired by [matthieuvigne's Arduino implementation](https://github.com/matthieuvigne/STS_servos).